mstrugo/t9-phonewords/web/README.md

 ### `yarn start`

-Runs the app in the development mode with Hot reload functionality.\
+Run the app in the development mode with Hot reload functionality.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.